Primary Care Ophthalmology

 Dr Andrew Partner BM DRCOphth MRCGP

-Andrew Partner is a GP Principal in Oxfordshire and practices Ophthalmology at the Oxford Eye Hospital.
-Previously he was the RCGP Ophthalmology Curriculum Guardian and the RCGP representative to the UK Vision Strategy.
+Andrew Partner is a Military GP and former GP Principal in Oxfordshire.
+Previously he worked at Oxford Eye Hospital and was the RCGP Ophthalmology Curriculum Guardian.

 Anup Shah is a GP Principal in Hertfordshire and practices Ophthalmology with the Moorfields Eye Hospital.
 He has an extensive interest in Medical Education and is a Trainer in Primary Care with the East of England Deanery.